washingtonstateuniversity/WSUWP-Content-Visibility/README.md

 ## Overview

 WSU Content Visibility provides a general method to control visibility of a private post based on the groups a user belongs to.
-The plugin does not contain any default groups.
-Instead, custom code should be used to provide group and user associations through the provided hooks.
+A default `site-member` group is provided.
+Custom code should be used to provide additional group and user associations through the provided hooks.

 For a list of groups to appear, the `post_status` of the post (or other post type) must be `private`.